 Computer Integrated Manufacturing (CIM)

-Computer Integrated Manufacturing (CIM) is the study of manufacturing planning, integration, and implementation of automation.
+Course Description: Computer Integrated Manufacturing (CIM) is the study of manufacturing planning, integration, and implementation of automation.
 The course explores manufacturing history, individual processes, systems, and careers.
 In addition to technical concepts, the course incorporates finance, ethics, and engineering design.
 This reflects an integrated approach that leading manufacturers have adopted to improve safety, quality, and efficiency.

 This course applies the principles of robotics and automatic machining applications together.
 The course builds upon the computer solid modeling skills developed in the Introduction to Engineering Design (IED) course.
 Using skills from IED, students use Autodesk Inventor and Computer Numerical Control (CNC) equipment to produce actual three-dimensional models of their designs.
 Students are presented with multiple design problems that they must solve through the use of computer and machine automation.
 The equipment used in the manufacturing world of today.